-In the digital age — where everything is connected — companies that own and operate plants are making more strides with data than ever before.
+In the digital age — where everything is connected — plant owners and operators are making more strides with data than ever before.
 From decreasing downtime to avoiding costly and sometimes cataclysmic equipment failure, big data is changing how the modern plant functions.

-But what do big data and analytics programs mean to the bottom line?
-Where is the ROI for all the millions of dollars invested in such initiatives?
+But how does big data translate into actionable results and where is the ROI for all the millions of dollars invested in big data initiatives?

 In a recent survey, 83 percent of respondents claim their company’s big data investment is only moderate or significant.
 Only 33 percent say that they have seen value from those investments, while another 49 percent say it’s too soon to tell.

 If you’re on the front lines of online monitoring and real time data analysis — you know exactly how important big data is.
 But what about other stakeholders?
 Do key decision-makers in your organization know when you’ve made a big catch?
-Furthermore, can plant personnel easily and effectively do their job based on the information they receive from the data your team has validated?
+Furthermore, can plant personnel easily and effectively do their job based on the alerts they receive, and can you verify those alerts have been properly addressed?

 In this post, we’ll take a look at challenges faced by the modern digital plant.
 We’ll also connect the dots between user-centered design (UCD) and mobile solutions — and how mobile can make your big data initiatives more effective.